Zamfirescu Racoti Vasile & Partners

-It branched out into construction, representing one of Romania’s biggest companies in this area (Bog’Art) in a series of cases beginning in 2003.
-The firm has since built upon this area, with partner Cosmin Vasile known for his FIDIC expertise.
+The firm branched out into construction, representing one of Romania’s biggest companies in this area, Bog’Art, in a series of cases beginning in 2003.
+The firm has since built on this, with partner Cosmin Vasile known for his FIDIC expertise.

-The firm picked up its first instruction in an investment treaty case in 2007 – a US$10 million UNCITRAL matter for which it co-counselled with White & Case.
-A US$140 million ICSID dispute followed three years later, and this has led to more investor-state work.
+The firm picked up its first instruction in an investment treaty case in 2007 – a US$10 million UNCITRAL matter, for which it co-counselled with White & Case.
+A US$140 million ICSID dispute came three years later, and more high-value investor-state work has followed.

 Who uses it?

-The Romanian government has used the firm at ICSID, while Romanian state entities regularly use the firm for commercial matters, including energy holdings company SAPE; the country’s largest energy producer Hidroelectrica; the National Agency for Mineral Resources; and its motorway authority.
+The Romanian government has used the firm at ICSID, and Romanian state entities regularly work with the firm for commercial matters, including energy holdings company SAPE; the country’s largest energy producer, Hidroelectrica; the National Agency for Mineral Resources; and its motorway authority.

-Other clients include OMV Petrom, Alro-Vimetco, Arcadis France SAS, DIWI Consult International, Societa Edile Costruzioni e Lavori, Group Investment Portico and the Saint-Gobain group.
+Other clients include OMV Petrom, Alro-Vimetco, Arcadis France SAS, DIWI Consult International, Secol Societa Edile Costruzioni e Lavori, Portico Investments and the Saint-Gobain group.

-It is representing Greek construction company Aktor, defending a €23 million ICC award in set-aside proceedings filed by the Romanian motorway authority: the parties are in talks over an amicable settlement.
+The firm has also recently represented Greek construction company AKTOR, defending a €23 million ICC award in set-aside proceedings filed by the Romanian motorway authority.

-It acts for Italian contractor Secol Societa’ Edile in three arbitrations before CICA Bucharest, and advised it in one ICC arbitration under an expedited procedure, which settled in September 2020.
+It has handled extensive work for Italian contractor Secol Societa Edile Costruzioni e Lavori, obtaining favourable results in three arbitrations before Court of International Commercial Arbitration in Bucharest including, most recently, a settlement in 2022.
+It also advised it in one ICC arbitration under an expedited procedure, which settled in 2020.

-Laura Voinea, legal director at Romania’s state assets administration authority, praises the firm’s responsiveness and professionalism, which distinguishes them from other firms.
+Laura Voinea, legal director at Romania’s state assets administration authority, commends the firm’s responsiveness and professionalism.
 The team also demonstrated impressive knowledge of private international law and environmental law, she adds.